Whimsy Stick

 Durable catchable lure

 Must survive bite pressure and lateral shaking force session after session.
-Also needs to move convincingly along the ground to trigger the stalk.
+The lure also needs to move convincingly along the ground to trigger the stalk.

 Handleability under load